UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/01_intro.md

 Supercomputers meet these requirements primarily through *parallel computing*: dividing work such that many processing units can contribute at the same time.
 Parallelism can reduce the runtime of one calculation, allow parts of a large problem to be stored across several computers, and enable many independent calculations to run concurrently.

+### Why Are Supercomputers Shared?

+The computing demand of an individual project is often uneven.
+A research group might need 100 compute nodes for two days each month but very little computing power for the rest of the time.
+Hardware dedicated to that group would have to provide for its *peak demand* of 100 nodes, even though its average use would be fewer than seven nodes.
+Most of the system would therefore spend most of the month idle.

+A central facility can pool the demands of many projects whose peaks occur at different times.
+This allows each project to use substantial computing capacity when it needs it while keeping the system as a whole more highly utilised.
-Supercomputers are expensive to build and operate, requiring substantial electrical power, cooling, physical space and specialist support.
+It also spreads costs of electrical power, cooling, physical space, high-performance storage and specialist support across many users.
-They are therefore usually shared between many users.
-A central system which is highly utilised can be more cost-effective than provisioning separate local systems that spend much of their time idle.
+For workloads with intermittent demand, a shared system can therefore be more cost-effective than separately provisioning enough local hardware for every project's peak.
-As a result, computationally demanding workloads are increasingly being run on shared, centralised systems rather than hardware dedicated to a single user or project.
+It is for these reasons that an increasing fraction of computationally intensive research work is being performed on these shared, centralised systems rather than on local hardware.

+Pooling demand does not remove capacity limits.
+If many users need the system at the same time, some work must wait, so access to a shared system must be managed.
+The balance between efficient overall utilisation and immediate availability is a fundamental trade-off of centralised computing facilities.

 ::::challenge{id=sc_intro.requirements title="Why Does This Workload Need HPC?"}
 Consider these three workloads:

 1. A flood-forecasting model must finish within 20 minutes so that its result can inform an emergency response.
-1. A turbulence simulation requires several terabytes of memory to hold its computational mesh.
+2. A turbulence simulation requires several terabytes of memory to hold its computational mesh.
-1. A materials team must evaluate 50,000 candidate structures by the end of the week.
+3. A materials team must evaluate 50,000 candidate structures by the end of the week.

 For each workload: